 What Is Subchorionic Hematoma?

 Subchorionic hematoma (SCH), also termed as subchorionic hemorrhage, is a condition wherein the blood collects/clots between the uterine wall and the chorionic membrane (1).
-The chorion is the outer membrane between the uterus and placenta, and surrounds the amniotic sac (2).
+The chorion is the outer membrane between the uterus and placenta, and surrounds the amniotic sac.

 How Common Is Subchorionic Hematoma?

 Around 5-25% of pregnant women experience subchorionic hematoma during pregnancy.
-Nearly 20% of pregnant women who visit a hospital with vaginal bleeding are diagnosed with SCH.
+Vaginal bleeding complicates around 20-25% of all pregnancies, and nearly 20% of pregnant women who visit a hospital with vaginal bleeding are diagnosed with SCH.

 Let’s see what leads to SCH and vaginal bleeding.